Pinoccio/firmware-pinoccio/README.md

 There is currently one caveat: The avrdude version included in above builds is version 5, which does not support the atmega256rfr2 chip yet.
-This is expected to be fixed soon, but until then you should either overwrite `hardware/tools/avr/bin/avrdude` with a version 6 binary, or modify `platform.txt` to point to the right version.
+This is expected to be fixed soon, but until then you should either overwrite `hardware/tools/avr/bin/avrdude` with a version 6 binary and its config file with `hardware/tools/avr/etc/avrdude.conf` with a verision 6 conf file, or modify `platform.txt` to point to the right version.

 ------------------------------------